railsadminteam/rails_admin/README.md

 ------------
 In your `Gemfile`, add the following dependencies:

-    gem 'devise' # Devise must be required before RailsAdmin gem 'rails_admin', :git => 'git://github.com/sferik/rails_admin.git'
+    gem 'fastercsv' # Only required on Ruby 1.8 and below gem 'devise' # Devise must be required before RailsAdmin gem 'rails_admin', :git => 'git://github.com/sferik/rails_admin.git'